reimagined/resolve/packages/bus-drivers/README.md

 # **🚌 Bus Drivers**
-This folder contains bus drivers for `resolve-es`.
+This folder contains bus drivers for [resolve-es](https://github.com/reimagined/resolve/tree/master/packages/resolve-es).

 Bus driver is an object that must contain two functions:
-`subscribe` - gets a callback that is called when an event is emitted.
+* `subscribe` - gets a callback that is called when an event is emitted.
-`publish` - gets an event to be published.
+* `publish` - gets an event to be published.

 Available drivers:
 * [resolve-bus-memory](https://github.com/reimagined/resolve/tree/master/packages/bus-drivers/resolve-bus-memory)
 	Used to emit and listen events by memory.
 * [resolve-bus-rabbitmq](https://github.com/reimagined/resolve/tree/master/packages/bus-drivers/resolve-bus-rabbitmq)